MaxFSP/nix-config/README.md

 You can customize the configuration by editing the `configuration.nix` file in the `$HOME/nix/nixos` directory.

-IT DOESNT WORK STILL WIP
+IT DOESNT WORK STILL WIP!